Guides

 Design your branching structure before writing scenes

 A practical branching pattern for beginners is the trunk-and-branch model.
-Write a shared opening that establishes the world and characters, introduce a major choice that splits into two or three routes, keep each route mostly linear with one or two minor branches, and converge briefly before diverging to distinct endings.
+Write a shared opening that establishes the world and characters, introduce a major choice that splits into two or three stories, keep each story mostly linear with one or two minor branches, and converge briefly before diverging to distinct endings.
 This structure is manageable to write, test, and debug while still giving players meaningful agency.

 Dialogue is the primary vehicle for characterization in visual novels, so each character needs a distinct voice that readers can identify without checking the name label.
 Avoid the trap of making characters quirky through surface mannerisms like catchphrases.
 Instead, differentiate them through sentence structure, vocabulary level, emotional directness, and what they choose to say versus what they leave unsaid.
 Subtext is what separates memorable visual novel characters from generic archetypes.